Space Environmentalism

 Andromeda Galaxy and Satellite Streaks, taken by Kees Scherer from the Leader-Telegram Astronomy Update from the Chippewa Valley Astronomical Society.

 I have dedicated my career to a life in space environmentalism, or stewardship for nature as it extends into our Low-Earth Orbit (LEO), the nearby solar system, and beyond.
-I am currently an IEEE Science and Technology fellow in U.S Congress for this reason!
+I served as a 2023 IEEE Science and Technology Fellow in the office of Sen. John Hickenlooper (D-CO) for this reason!

 The sky is our shared cultural heritage.
 And it's easy to be excited about your own relationship to space!
 I mean, look at those stars!
 Yet, as a society, we are still grappling with how to interact with Nature in this capacity.

-Below are a few articles I've written on the topic.
+Below are a few articles I've written you can explore!

 How Satellites Affect Every Wavelength of Astronomy [Twitter Thread]